openedx/edx-documentation/en_us/shared/course_features/cohorts/cohort_config.rst

 To implement an automated assignment strategy of learners to cohorts, you :ref:`enable the cohort feature<Enable Cohorts>` for your course, and :ref:`create cohorts<Add Cohorts>` that have the **Automatic** :ref:`assignment method<Changing the Assignment Method of a Cohort>`.
-To add learners to these cohorts, you do not need to take any action: the system automatically and randomly assigns learners to the available automatic cohorts when they first access any course content or discussion topic.
+To add learners to these cohorts, you do not need to take any action: the system automatically and randomly assigns learners to the available automatic cohorts when they first access any course content or discussion on the **Course** or **Discussion** pages.
+Learners who access the **Home** page or other course pages such as a **Textbook** page do not receive a cohort assignment until they view course content or discussions.

 .. note:: You can :ref:`add learners manually<Assign Learners to Cohorts Manually>` to any cohort, whether it was created as an automated cohort or a